- Field scabious is a perennial, taproot forming plant found in grassy ecosystems.

 - The seeds primarily drop to the ground surrounding the parent plant, but can also be dispersed by animal or human activity.

 Consequences of invasion

 - Field scabious can spread rapidly in open areas, which can impact hay production and rangeland.

 - The spread of this plant also reduces the growth of native plants.

-- The most important management option is prevention – do not use this plant for ornamental purposes, CKISS has many resources to help you choose non-invasive alternatives for your garden.
+- The most important management option is prevention – do not use this plant for ornamental purposes, be PlantWise and use Grow Me Instead to help you choose non-invasive alternatives for your garden.

 - Maintaining rangeland with healthy cover species can prevent this plant from establishing.

-- Once established, mowing, discing or otherwise removing the flowers before seed production is effective although several years of treatment will be required.
+- Once established, mowing, disking or otherwise removing the flowers before seed production is effective although several years of treatment will be required.

 - Due to the deep tap root, it is difficult to remove the entire plant.
 Tap roots left in the ground will re sprout, so preventing the plant from going to seed is the easiest long term management option.